God of War

 December 15th, 2022

-A rush of adrenaline as they dive beneath a wooden porch, the dust and debris beneath the paneling, once disgusting, now the softest refuge.
+A rush of adrenaline as they dive beneath a wooden porch.
+The dust and debris beneath the paneling, once disgusting, was now a refuge.
 A few moments of rest and they were off again down the street.
 Need to keep their steps quiet.
 Need to dodge the hazy light of the last remaining street lamps.
 Power was going out everywhere, but at night the light offered no safety.
 The light attracted them.

 Another minute of running and they were by the dumpster in an alley.
 They were out of breath, footsore, and the smell was wretched, permeating the air around them.
 Despite the terror and revulsion, they steeled themselves for the challenge ahead.

 Rosa looked at Christie, Christie looked at Rosa.

 “Loser goes in?”
 Rosa asked.
 Christi nodded as they raised her clenched fists.